juliafmorgado/30DaysOtel/week2/day10.md

-# Day 10 – Metrics API: Measuring What Matters
+# Day 10 – Metrics API: Counting What Matters

 Yesterday we learned the Tracing API and created spans to follow individual requests through our system.
-Today we add metrics so we can answer questions like “How many orders are succeeding vs failing?”, “How long do orders take (p95)?”, “How many orders are being processed right now?”
+Today we add **basic metrics** so we can answer simple questions like "How many orders have we processed?" and "How many orders are failing?"

 > **Working example:** The complete code for this tutorial is available in [`examples/day10-metrics-api/`](../examples/day10-metrics-api/)
 >